Top things to do in Tasmania

 • Mountain biking Tasmania

 There are some superb bike trails in Tasmania, with grades to suit riders of all abilities.
-The Blue Derby Network has 125kms of endure-style trails for hard-core mountain biking.
-St Helens is more diverse, with family trails as well as serious downhills.
-Maydena Bike Park has 62 trails and a wicked 820-metre vertical elevation.
-Maria Island National Park is a spectacular sightseeing-by-bike experience that almost anyone can do.
+The Blue Derby Network has 125kms of enduro-style trails purpose-built for mountain biking.
+St Helens Mountain Bike Trails are more diverse, with family trails as well as serious downhills.
+Maydena Bike Park has more than 85 trails and a wicked 820-metre vertical elevation.
+The Mt Owen trail network comes with rugged west coast scenery.
+And Maria Island National Park is a spectacular sightseeing-by-bike experience that almost anyone can do.

 • Surfing in Tasmania